Income Protection For Doctors

 Premiums typically pay out monthly, and there are three options:

-- Guaranteed premium: With a guaranteed premium, the underwriter is unable to change the cost of cover over the policy duration.
+- Guaranteed premium: With a guaranteed premium, the underwriter cannot change the cost of cover over the policy duration.
 Only the policyholder themselves can change the policy.
 This type of premium can be cost-effective if it is taken out by a younger policyholder who has a clean medical history.

 - Age-banded premium: As a doctor gets older, the likelihood that they will become increasingly susceptible to illness increases and, consequently, be unable to continue working due to ill health or an accident.
 Age-banded premiums increase incrementally over time, being cheaper at the outset of the policy.